olastor/age-plugin-sss/README.md

 #### Using the same recipient multiple times

 It's totally valid to define the same recipient more than once anywhere inside a policy.
 However, when decrypting you must list the same identity multiple times, as well.
-This is because with the current design the plugin assumes that one recipient only unwraps one share.
+This is because with the current design the plugin assumes that one identity only unwraps one share.
 For plugin identities, you may also consider specifying the `share_id` in your identity YAML file.